 Our fourth business card added the tagline “Custom Workroom To The Trade” highlighting our narrowed focus of exclusively serving interior designers and architects.
 There are still remnants of our fabrication focus in the needle swoop over the window and the fading graph paper background in the logo.

 The Parkway Window Works You Know & Love Today

 Our fifth (and current) business card represents where we stepped up our game and hired an expert in the industry to help us with rebranding.
 We worked with Nicole Heymer of Curio Electro.
 She designed a logo that would appeal to our target customer — interior designers and architects (versus appealing to me as an engineer 😊).
 The clean look, simplified color palate, and stylized interlocking circles of the logo are meant to appeal to the aesthetic of the busy, successful interior designer.

 I am so grateful for the many interior designers that have worked with us along our journey.
 We would not be here celebrating 20 years in business without you!
 We look forward to building new relationships in the next 20 years (well maybe not 20, but we are still going strong!)

 Our award-winning workroom is uniquely equipped to handle every aspect of all projects great and small.
 We take the complex and technical off your hands through a simple, straightforward process that feels completely seamless.
 Our fabrication process is a true differentiator.
-We partner exclusively with design professionals who have the vision but need an engineered solution.
+We partner with design professionals who have the vision but need an engineered solution.
 Ready to get started?
 Contact us today!